-Q. Documentation Requirements on Agricultural Chemicals for Exported Product
+Q. Documentation Requirements on Agricultural Chemicals for Exported Product international resources.

-NOTE: NOTE: The Appendices were originally developed for Canadian operations, and provide examples only, based on Canadian and international resources.
 If your operation is outside of Canada, the following information may be relevant to you.
 It is recommended that you check whether country-specific requirements or guidance are available instead.
+NOTE: following information may be relevant to you.
+It is recommended that you check whether country-specific requirements or guidance are --- ------- --